Minor blues tunes are some of the most popular and enjoyable songs to jam over.

 So, feel free to move them down an octave if needed.

 ii V Bar 4 Minor Blues Intermediate Chords

-In the intermediate version of this progression, you’ll remove the root notes to create rootless guitar chords.
+In the intermediate version of this progression, you remove the roots to create rootless chords.

-Again, this is a bit high up the neck, and you probably wouldn’t start your comping behind a soloist in this range.
+Again, this is a bit high up the neck, and you probably won’t start your comping behind a soloist in this range.

-But, there are moments when you would want to comp this high on the guitar.
+But, there are moments when you want to comp this high on the guitar.

-If the soloist is blowing in the low range, or building intensity, for example, you could play higher-range chords underneath their solo.
+If the soloist is blowing in the low range, or building intensity, you can play higher-range chords underneath their solo.

-Practicing higher chords on the neck, such as these, will prepare you for those moments when jamming over Jazz standards such as the minor Blues.
+Practicing higher chords prepares you for those moments when jamming over jazz standards.